-The top cover is retained by fasteners at each corner.
-The fasteners are secured to the cover to prevent loss.
+The top cover is retained by screws at each corner.
+The screws are secured to the cover to prevent loss.
+When removing or installing the cover, loosen or tighten the cover screws in three steps to allow the cover to move and flex.
+See Figure 27 for the tightening/loosening sequence.
 Do not operate the threading machine with cover off.